bladage/Sdat/README.md

 because it is available for all main operating system (i.e., Windows, Linux, and Mac) and due to its open source license.
 This software has access to the sound card of the personal computer (PC) which is used as an input/output interface for real world signals.
 Thus, it transfers the PC into a measuring instrument.
-Hence, the second main topic is whether the quality of a common sound card is sufficient that the PC is suitable to measure audio devices.
+The second main topic is hence whether the quality of a common sound card is sufficient that the PC is suitable to measure audio devices.

 The considered quality indicators are the transfer function, the signal-to-noise ratio (SNR),